How much does your cyber liability insurance cover?

 What's driving these costs?
 You may have heard that several banks are suing Target over the cost of replacing customer credit cards, but that's just the start of Target's money hemorrhage.
 Other costs stem from:

-- Match policies to your risks.
 Once your agent has assessed your risks, they find insurance policies designed to address those exposures.
-For data breach protection, your agent may point you toward one of two Cyber Risk Insurance policies: first-party response or third-party defense coverage.
+For data breach protection, your agent may point you toward one of two cyber risk insurance policies: first-party response or third-party defense coverage.
 First-party response handles data breach notification costs, security repair expenses, and reputational damage costs.
 Third-party defense coverage can address lawsuits related to the breach if you were responsible for building the security infrastructure that was compromised.

-- Take advantage of money-saving options.
-For example, if you qualify for a Business Owner's Policy, your agent may recommend adding Cyber Liability Insurance to your bundle.
+For example, if you qualify for a business owner's policy (BOP), your agent may recommend adding cyber liability insurance to your bundle.
 That way, you can reduce your insurance spending and still get adequate data breach protection.
-Read more about that here: "Want Data Breach Insurance?
-Try Putting it in Your BOP."
+Read more about that here: "Want data breach insurance?
+Try putting it in your BOP."